Get insider access

 • Pre-motor filter: There isn't a specified replacement time for this filter, as it's washable.
 That said, you can buy a replacement from Shark's website.

 • Brushroll: You should replace the brushroll every six to 12 months, depending on your usage.
-You can find a replacement here.
+This product is no longer available directly from Shark's website.

 • Side brushes: You should replace the side brushes if they're bent or damaged.
-You can find replacement three-armed side brushes here.
+See Shark's website for replacements for the three-armed side brushes.

 • Self-Emptying Dustbin Filters: No replacement time is given for either the pre-motor or post-motor HEPA base station filters.
-Still, you can buy a replacement pre-motor filter here and a replacement HEPA filter here.
-It's worth mentioning that the manual for the Shark EZ Robot Self-Empty, which has a similarly-designed dustbin post-motor HEPA filter, advises replacing this filter after three years of use.
+You can buy a replacement pre-motor filter directly from Shark's website, but will have to look elsewhere for a compatible HEPA filter.
+It's worth mentioning that the manual for the Shark EZ Robot Self-Empty, which has a similarly designed dustbin post-motor HEPA filter, advises replacing this filter after three years of use.

 Design